maxpat78/w32lex/README.md

 not always clear and not constant in time.
 Some points:

 - `:` at line start makes the parser ignore the rest (Windows 2000+) or signal an error;
-- ` ;,=@` and <TAB> (one or more) at line start are ignored but
+- ` ;,=@` and _TAB_ (one or more) at line start are ignored but
 - a starting `@` is a special character in BAT scripts (=line echo off);
 - `|&<>`, and their doubled counterparts, are forbidden at line start;
 - `()` at line start is forbidden;
 - `^` escapes the character following; alone at line start, it should be forbidden (it asks for a second character to escape).
-- `"` starts a quoted block, escaping all special characters inside it except `%` until another quote, or LF/EOS, is found.
-Quote belongs to the block and the starting quote only can be escaped by `^`.
+- `"` starts a quoted block, escaping all special characters inside it except `%` , until another quote, or LF/EOS, is found.
+Quote belongs to the block and only the starting quote can be escaped by `^`.
 - pipe `|`, redirection `<, <<, >, >>` and boolean operators `&, &&, ||` split
 a line in subparts, since one or more commands have to be issued; white space is not needed around them;